gbv/jskos-server/README.md

 * **Sample Call**

-  In the following example, an empty object will be validated.
+  In the following example, an empty object is validated.
 Since no type is specified, it is validated as a Resource which does not have required field names and therefore passes validation.

   ```bash
   curl -X POST "https://coli-conc.gbv.de/dev-api/validate" -H 'Content-Type: application/json' -d '{}'